readthedocs-fr/notions/python/starter_kit/en/START_WELL.md

 ### Errors to not do when you begin

-Many people begin programming with the idea that is not necessary complicated, and we can quickly make very big projects without the need to aquire all the bases.
+Many people begin programming with the idea that is not necessary complicated, and they can quickly make very big projects without the need to aquire all the bases.
 Well, that is mostly a big mistake.

-In fact, learn a language whether it is Python or another, need to be done carefully.
+In fact, learn a language whether it is Python or another, needs to be done carefully.
 You should not try to drive a car without learn to do it.
 Thus, a lot of beginners in Python launch themselves in libraries too much advanced for them, like `Pygame`, `Tkinter` or such as `discord.py` that need advanced notions such as the Oriented Object Programming, the error handling,